-Borrowers who were forced to buy private mortgage insurance (“PMI”) in connection with the purchase of their home may be entitled to financial compensation.
+Consumers who were required to buy private mortgage insurance (PMI) in connection with the purchase of their home.

 It is alleged that lenders conspired with private mortgage insurers to create their own affiliated or “captive” reinsurers in order to capitalize on the hundreds of millions of dollars their borrowers paid to private mortgage insurers in premiums each year.
 Pursuant to this alleged scheme, each private mortgage insurer pays a portion of borrowers’ private mortgage insurance premiums to the lender’s captive reinsurance subsidiary in the form of purported “reinsurance” premiums.
 While these payments are purportedly for reinsurance services, the lender’s captive reinsurer received these payments while assuming very little or no actual risk under its contracts with the private mortgage insurers.
 It is alleged that this was accomplished through a secretive “pay-to-play scheme” that utilized carefully crafted “excess-of-loss” or purported “quota-share” reinsurance contracts that: (a) minimized risk exposure to bands of losses unlikely to be pierced; and (b) were intentionally designed to insulate the lender and its captive reinsurer from ever experiencing any out-of-pocket losses.